oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 While DKIM within Office 365 can sign messages, the organisation gateway may also be configured to do this which may cause issues with DMARC verification.

-Note, agencies that enable DKIM signing within Office 365 that also add additional business logic to email at the egress mail gateway, such as adding a default organisation email disclaimer, would fail DKIM authentication as the contents of the email had changed after the email had been sent from Exchange Online.
+Note, organisations that enable DKIM signing within Office 365 that also add additional business logic to email at the egress mail gateway, such as adding a default organisation email disclaimer, would fail DKIM authentication as the contents of the email had changed after the email had been sent from Exchange Online.
 In this scenario consider migrating the business logic from the mail gateway to native Exchange Online transport rules.

-SPF, DKIM, & DMARC Design Decisions for all agencies and implementation types.
+SPF, DKIM, & DMARC Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---